 As a next step, leads are put into segmented email nurture tracks based on the topics they’ve shown an interest in.

-The SDR will follow up with each lead with a series of touches including personalized emails, phone calls and social media interactions.
-The rep will look at the leads’ recent action, which is in Salesforce as an Interesting Moment, and use that action as the basis for starting a conversation.
+Additionally, our SDRs will follow up with each lead with a series of touches including personalized emails, phone calls and social media interactions.
+The rep used these recent tweets and other actions logged in Salesforce to personalize the emails they send to their prospects.

-Using the Socedo platform, Socedo’s marketing team was able to find a larger volume of leads and who are more responsive to their marketing campaigns.
+Using the Socedo platform, we found a lot more leads who are more engaged with our marketing campaigns.

 On average, in the past 90 days, social leads clicked on emails at double the rate of leads from other sources.

-Leads generated from social intent signals are 45% more likely to convert into Opportunities, and in about two-thirds the time it traditionally takes to convert.
+Leads generated from Socedo are 45% more likely to convert into Opportunities, and in about two-thirds the time it traditionally takes to convert.
 They also close at a 23% higher ASP (Average Selling Price).

-See how you can use Socedo to build a list of target prospects with our 7-day free trial.
+See how you can use Socedo to reach your target audience and grow your email marketing database with our 7-day free trial.